Car Audio Grounding Guide - How to Get a Better Amp Ground

 If your amplifier keeps going into protect mode, your lights dim when the bass hits, your voltage drops, your system has noise, or your bass feels weak, the ground should be one of the first things you check.

-This guide explains how car audio grounding works, what makes a good amp ground, common grounding mistakes, and how better grounds connect to Big 3 kits, high output alternators, batteries, and voltage stability.
+This guide explains how car audio grounding works, what makes a good amp ground, common grounding mistakes, how to test your ground, and how proper grounding connects to car audio amp kits, Big 3 kits, high output alternators, battery support, and voltage stability.

 Why Grounds Matter in Car Audio